 In 2002, the German parliament approved the partial reconstruction of the Berlin Palace, which was severely damaged during World War II and demolished in 1950.
 The reconstruction of the three Baroque outer facades and the dome of the Berlin Palace, as well as the three Baroque facades of the Schlüterhof, honours the exceptional artistic achievement of Andreas Schlüter (1659–1714), the Baroque master builder.

-The reconstruction of the Baroque facades, which was funded entirely through donations thanks to a broad-based civic engagement, was a titanic feat involving sculptors, plaster moulders and stucco artists, who created over 2,300 figures and approximately 23,000 sandstone elements.
+The reconstruction of the Baroque facades was a feat involving sculptors, plaster moulders and stucco artists: Based on preserved fragments, historical photos and the reconstruction plans by Stuhlemmer Architekten, they created over 2,800 figures and around 23,000 sandstone elements.

 Using surviving fragments of the original building and historical photographs, it was possible to achieve a faithful reconstruction of Schlüter’s Baroque facade.

 From Quarry to Sculpture